ch33kaboo/AlphaBit-coding-challenge-4.0-challenges/platform_maze(PART-1)/PlatformMaze-p1.md

 # Your task
 Your task is to:
 -  First find all the skull platforms as shown in the picture above by putting `"X"` in the corresponding cell in  the matrix `maze`.
-- And then find the shortest path if there is a path.

 ## Example:
 ```py